Skip to Main Content

 High School

 To prepare for this work, you should take plenty of high school classes in math and science, including algebra, geometry, biology, chemistry, and physics.
 If your school offers anatomy classes, take those as well.
 Health courses may also be beneficial.
 Because using technology will be a large part of this work, be sure to take computer science classes.
-Also, because you will have considerable interaction with patients as well as other health care professionals, take English courses to improve your communication skills.
+Also, because you will have considerable interaction with patients as well as other health care professionals, take English and foreign language courses to improve your communication skills.

 Postsecondary Training